d12frosted/elpa-mirror/stable-melpa/topspace-readme.txt

+TopSpace provides the ability to scroll down the first line of a buffer to be below the top of the window with blank lines drawn above it, allowing the first line to be displayed in the center of the window as if it weren't the first line.
-TopSpace allows you to scroll down and recenter top lines by automatically drawing an upper margin/padding above the top line as you scroll down or recenter top text.
+This is done by automatically drawing an upper margin/padding above line 1 as you recenter and scroll down top text, without modifying the underlying file.

+See https://github.com/trevorpogue/topspace for a gif demo & documentation.

 Features: